• Free shipping on all orders

 Colonel Peter Hawker, a shooting sportsman, was the first to distinguish a “proper Labrador” from its breeding ancestors of various hunting dogs and the St. John’s Water Dog.
 A thorough description was given in his book “Introductions to Young Sportsman1,” first published in 1845.

-He praised the Labrador for their use in shooting sports, crediting them as “by far the best for every kind of shooting” and exclusively black in color.
+He praised the Labrador for their use in shooting sports, crediting them as “by far the best for every kind of shooting” and exclusively black.

 black labrador swimming